Google Santa Tracker: Website

 Every Christmas Eve, the Google Santa Tracker begins to simulate tracking of Santa at about midnight in the furthest east time zone (10:00am UTC).
 The map shows Santa alternating between traveling and handing out presents in cities.
 Santa appears to travel approximately one time zone west per hour.
+Santa usually arrives at cities around midnight.
 Counters simulate to viewers how far Santa has traveled so far, how long until he reaches the viewer's city on the map, the distance from the viewer's city, and the total number of presents delivered.
 Santa is depicted as having helpers with him, including the standard reindeer and elves, along with penguins and a snowman.

 For each city that Santa is said to visit, the first few paragraphs of the corresponding Wikipedia article are shown, giving an overview of the city.
 The website also shows photos with the city in the background and a depiction of Santa or his helpers in the foreground.
 The temperature of the city is accurately given using data from The Weather Channel.
 Not every large city is visited; some large cities close to other large cities are skipped, while smaller cities that are far from any other populated place are occasionally featured.
 Even when Santa is traveling, the counter showing the total presents delivered increases, but at a slower rate than when Santa is in a city.
 This rate is faster or slower depending on the population of the city Santa is in.

 The 2016 site also featured a "This Just In" section.
 This section features photos resembling those taken on social media websites, which feature Santa and his helpers partaking in various activities, including imitating the cover of Abbey Road, delivering presents, and taking selfies.
 Users can also watch animated sketches and play games.
+Since 2020, no new content has been produced for the site.